Tecos F.C.: History

-The University was founded in 1935 and soon had a team to play amateur football until 1971 when they joined Federacion Mexicana de Futbol.
+The university was founded in 1935 and soon had a team to play amateur football until 1971 when they joined Federación Mexicana de Fútbol.
 They gained promotion to Liga de Ascenso in their second season after beating La Piedad 4–0 under the management of Guillermo Sepulveda; and two years later in the 1974–75 season, they were promoted to Primera División Mexicana by beating Irapuato in a promotion game under the management of Everardo Villaseñor.

 First Years in the First Division

 The club played its first Primera División Mexicana match on September 3, 1975 against Puebla F.C., a match which the club went on to lose 2–3.
 The club's first win was played against Atleticos Campesinos, with the match being played in the Jalisco Stadium.
 That year the club finished in second place and qualifying to its first liguilla playoff stage.
 In quarterfinals the club went up against Club América who eliminated the newly promoted club.
 The following year, the club finished 4th overall and once again qualified to the liguilla, but is once again, knocked out in quarterfinals, this time by Tigres de la UANL.

 In the 1979-80 tournament the clubs invited to play a friendly tournament in Spain the Torneo Sol de Valencia which the club manages to win.
 The story being the complete opposite in their domestic league, where the club failed to qualify to the liguilla.

 In the 1980–81 season, Tecos UAG achieved 20 games without losing and ended in the first position of the table creating a national record, but they were unable to get to the finals in the post-season round robin elimination.

 In the 1986–87 season, Tecos UAG was shown as one of the biggest contenders of the tournament.
 Jose Luis Zalazar achieved the Goal Scoring Championship by making 21 goals, most of them from penalty kicks.
 They reached the quarterfinals against Cruz Azul and they lost in the penalty shootout where Zalazar failed to score one of the shoots deciding the fate of the game.